cthomas-ml/c-thomas-bio/_posts/2024-06-10-sycophancy.md

 *This is the second of a two-part series of posts on LLM sycophancy.*

-In my [last post]({{site.baseurl}}/artificial%20intelligence/sycophancynb) I dug into the nature of LLM sycophancy.
-I shared how to identify scenarios in which it arises, and datasets, output formats, and prompt manipulations that most easily encourage the model to output an incorrect or inconsistent response.
+In my [last post]({{site.baseurl}}/artificial%20intelligence/sycophancynb) I showed how to  probe a model for sycophancy.
+I demonstrated how to identify scenarios in which it arises, and datasets, output formats, and prompt manipulations that most easily encourage the model to output an incorrect or inconsistent response.

 In this post, I'll dive into two recent approaches that aim to mitigate LLM sycophancy, both of which depend on automated prompt manipulation.
 Finally, I lay out how either technique would be used in production.